aymericbeaumet/blog/_drafts/prevent-chromedp-chromium-zombie-processes-from-stacking.md

 }
 ```

-It is not as chirurgical as I would like it to be as all the Chromium processes
+It is not as accurate as I would like it to be, as all the Chromium processes on
-on my machine would die, but this works.
-That being said, I'm not using Chromium
+my machine would die, but this works.
+That being said, I'm not using Chromium as
-as my main browser, so I'm not really impacted.
+my primary browser, so I'm not really impacted.
 But then came the time to write
 this blog post, and I was sure at some point someone would face this issue _and_
-would also be using Chromium as its main browser.
+would also be using Chromium as its primary browser.
 So I started digging.

 As it turns out, `man pkill` gives us some leads to explore. `pkill` (and
 `pgrep` for that matters, as they share most of their options) does support a